Harvey John

 As she listed her activities, it was clear that she wasn’t exaggerating: I am MD of Chichester College Group, a Director of Coast to Capital, Chair of Chichester Chamber of Commerce and on the Board at the Institute of Economic Development and Gatwick Diamond Business.
 I am also mother to Hektor (9) and Felix (8), my proudest achievements.
 My greatest weakness is not being able to say ‘no’.
 I have also recently taken up showing sheep and am an avid darts fan.

-She has since stepped up from Director to Chair of Coast to Capital, and in doing so has made her workload even more insane.
-And it wasn’t a case of not being able to say no. Julie actually applied for the prestigious role at the LEP!
+She has since stepped up from Director to Chair of Coast to Capital, and in doing so has made her workload even more impossible to manage.
+And it wasn’t a case of not being able to say no. Julie applied for the prestigious role at the LEP!
 As she says, her name is Julie Kapsalis and she is a workaholic.

 Q & A – Julie Kapsalis